 Data storage interfaces evolved together with newer computers motherboards designs and faster methods of transferring data between the CPU and a storage device.

 All hard drives and some SSD have two separate connectors, one to connect with power supply, and the other one connects to data controller on the motherboard for data transferring.
 On the picture with a typical power supply for desktop computer you can see two types of connectors used to power up all types of hard drives and most of SSDs.
 Red triangles point two 15-pin SATA power connectors, the next 4-pin Molex connectors are still presented to support older devices.

 Power Supply with cables and connectors used for powering a Hard Drive or SSD.
 A SATA power connector (in a circle) is used for most HDDs.

 SATA Hard drive connectors (S-ATA) for data transferring.
 Be aware of metal brackets used for extra securing in same models of SATA cable’s connectors (both power and data).
 The clip must be squeezed to let go the cable out of socket.

 IDE Cables and Connectors in old Desktop computers

 On the left, IDE cable attached to motherboard (yellow connectors).
 On the right, the IDE drive with IDE data cable and powered through the white Molex power connector.

-Old IDE laptop hard drives with IDE connectors is shown on the next picture.
+Old IDE laptop hard drives with IDE-ATA connectors is shown on the next picture.